 Diagnosis can usually be made with a history and physical exam but sometimes imaging can be appropriate to rule out unusual differentials like bone spurs, stress fractures, or other less common conditions.
 For the same reason, laboratory tests may be indicated to rule out endocrine or inflammatory conditions.

 90% of plantar fasciitis patients can be treated conservatively, without surgery.
 Treatment typically includes patient education and activity modification.
 Orthotics can be very helpful in relieving sypmtoms, especially in the first 6 weeks.
-Initial treatment should include manual therapy and joint manipulation coupled with therapeutic exercise resolves the condition.
+Initial treatment should include manual therapy and joint manipulation coupled with therapeutic exercise tp resolve the condition.
+Activity modification will likely be necessary as well.
 Secondary treatments can include injections, extracorporeal shockwave therapy, and therapeutic laser.

 Are you struggling with plantar fasciitis in Charlottesville?
 Give us a call to see if we can help (434)293-3800